QodotPlugin/qodotplugin.github.io/docs/entities/scripting-entities.md

 layout: default
 title: Scripting Entities
 nav_order: 8
+parent: Entities
 ---

 # Writing Code for Entities

-This guide covers how to add functionality to your entities in GDScript.
+This guide covers how to add functionality to your entities in GDScript for Godot 3.X.

 Read [Entities](https://qodotplugin.github.io/docs/entities.html) to learn about creating entities, and updating FGD and CFG files to include new entity definitions.